The Diploma of Nursing is the recognised qualification to become an Enrolled Nurse (Division 2).

 Enrolled Nurses work under the supervision of Registered Nurses as members of multidisciplinary teams, collaborating with medical and allied health staff.
 In this course, students will learn how to work with patients, clients, and their families and care for people during some of the most challenging times in their lives.

-With a combination of on-campus training and practical placement, you'll learn to support people through their daily tasks, perform complex interventions, promote healthy living practices, and support the emotional and psychological needs of your patients.
+With a combination of on-campus training and practical placement, other key outcomes for students include learning to support people through their daily tasks, perform complex interventions, promote healthy living practices, and support the emotional and psychological needs of their patients.